shivajiva101/KlipperWrt/README.md

 3. Put it on a FAT32 formatted USB stick (NOT sd card)
 4. Insert it in the box while off
 5. Press and hold the reset button
-6. Power on the box while still holding the reset button for about 6-10 sec.
+6. Power on the box while still holding the reset button until you see the first flash of the flashdrive being read then immediately release the reset(~10 seconds)
-7. Release the button and wait for a couple of minutes.
-After a couple of seconds you should find the KlipperWrt AP.
-You should be able to ssh into it through ethernet or connected to it's wifi (`ssh root@192.168.1.1`)
+7. The process, if correctly executed will check the image on the flash drive and reset before flashing it, then it will reset again and boot before creating a wireless AP on 192.168.1.1

 </details>